mvcds/my-library/carreer/development/software-architecture/types/Service-Oriented Architecture.md

 Composed by many services, each concerning a business activity.
 A service can be composed by other services.

-Normally contracts between services need a formal way of standard, and services rely on a Enterprise Service Bus where normally the application logic happens between services.
+Normally contracts between services need a formal way of standard, and services rely on a Enterprise [[Message Bus|Service Bus]] where normally the application logic happens between services.

 ---